 Serious causes of headaches are rare and sometimes headaches warn of a more serious disorder.
 Let your health care provider know if you have sudden, severe headaches.
 Get medical help right away if you have a headache after a blow to your head, or if you have a headache along with a stiff neck, fever, confusion, loss of consciousness or pain in the eye or ear.

-Sources: MedLine Plus, National Headache Foundation, LifeWork Strategies, and Washington and Shady Grove Adventist Hospitals.
+Sources: MedLine Plus, National Headache Foundation, LifeWork Strategies, and Washington and Adventist HealthCare Shady Grove Medical Centers.
 For additional information, consult your physician.